Title: Police officer

 The Stinger family’s roots in the Grays Ferry section of Philadelphia go back to 1770, and originated in Germany.
 The tree that sprung from those roots grew a lot of branches; Norman was the fifth of 11 children and his marriage produced eight offspring.

-It wasn’t long after he married Jennie Murphy in 1907 that he began his life’s work as a patrolman for Philly’s finest.
-He might have been influenced by his brother George, who was on the force at the time, and rose to become a captain before leaving to become a car salesman.
+It wasn’t less than a year after he married Jennie Murphy in 1907 that he began his life’s work as a patrolman for Philly’s finest.
+He might have been influenced by his brother George, who was on the force at the time.
+He rose to become a lieutenant in charge of the 20th District and put in 22 years before leaving to become a car salesman.

 The memorial plaque below was dedicated some 60 years later by the Fraternal Order of Police.
 It was installed on the sidewalk in front of the Laborers District Council Pension Fund office at 1361 Ridge Ave.
 Coincidentally, that’s just a block north of where the accident occurred.
 Norman would be pleased to know that one of his grandsons, Jackie McCullough, paid a special tribute to him by wearing his badge number, 3764, when he served in the police department.